 What Determines the Taxability of a Legal Settlement?

 The taxability of a legal settlement depends on the nature of the claims involved and the types of damages awarded.
-For example, the recovery is tax-free if you only receive compensation for medical expenses and general damages such as loss of enjoyment of life, pain, and suffering.
+The Internal Revenue Service outlines how it treats different categories of settlement proceeds.
+For example, your recovery stays tax-free if you only receive compensation for medical expenses and general damages.
+General damages include loss of enjoyment of life, pain, and suffering.
 However, 26 USC 104: Compensation for injuries or sickness makes several important notes on the taxability of a legal settlement.
-First, it states that all amounts from any source are included in gross income unless a specific exception exists.
+First, it states that gross income includes all amounts from any source unless a specific exception exists.
 The two most common exceptions are amounts paid for specific discrimination claims and amounts paid on account of physical injury.
 Taking this further, three elements under 26 USC 104 are worth closer examination.

-- Damages for physical injuries or sickness are generally untaxable.
+- Physical injury and sickness damages generally remain untaxable.
 Per the Code, these damages are not part of gross income.
 This is true whether they are paid in a lump sum, as most settlements are, or as part of a structured settlement.

-- Punitive damages, even when a part of a legal settlement, typically are taxable.
+- Punitive damages, even when they form part of a legal settlement, typically incur tax.

-- Emotional distress may be taxable under IRC Section 104 and are therefore taxable.
+- Emotional distress can trigger tax under IRC Section 104 and are therefore taxable.
 However, it is untaxable when the damages cover medical expenses related to emotional distress.
 If emotional distress results directly from a physical injury, those damages may also be non-taxable.

 Taxability of Personal Injury Settlements